HelpfulHuman/interview-challenge/README.md

 ## Deliverables
-In your email submission via Angel List, please include the following:
+In your email submission via the address provided by us in your invitation to take this test, please include the following:
 - Link to your repo
 - URL to App (Use a free hosting service of your choice)
 - [Include a Donger](http://dongerlist.com/) that best represents your state of mind when complete